-Campus Library Science Graduate Programs in California
+California On-Campus Library Science Programs

 Library Science Schools may provide graduates with the technical skills and knowledge base to meet today’s digital information demands.
 Library science programs are often a mix of book arts, organization, information technology, and research methods.
 Coursework may be combined with hands on learning opportunities in campus libraries and facilities.
 This might be with some of the key applications and systems used in library and archival computing or handling old books.
 Along with variances in program content, many schools that offer library science degrees provide unique areas of study.
 Archives and preservation, digital librarianship, information systems and law librarian emphases are a few possibilities.